TEAMWORK BRINGS SUCCESS

 2018 - WV Watershed Network Award in recognition for being the capitol city's backyard watershed group working on education and cleaning up trash

-Thanks to our two scientist volunteers, our grant-funded data loggers have been collecting water quality information from multiple locations in the watershed.
+As part of our mission, members work all year to monitor the health of our stream.
+Thanks to our scientist volunteers, our grant-funded data loggers have been collecting water quality information from multiple locations in the watershed.
+The loggers and other equipment were purchased thanks to grants from West Virginia American Water and the WV Stream Partners program.
 This information helps us determine where problems exist so that appropriate action can be taken.
 The data is added to the Davis Creek water quality records at the WVDEP for future reference and comparison.

 Davis Creek was recognized for work in education and water monitoring at the West Virginia Watershed Network's annual Watershed Celebration Day on August 19th at Camp Dawson, Kingwood, WV